Peter's Walking Tours and Continuing Education Courses.

 There can be additional materials and entrance fees.
 Check with the instructor for specific details for this class.

 On this diversified tour of North Portland, we will visit a variety of parks and wetland areas.
 We will begin with a visit to Smith & Bybee Lakes, one of the areas largest wetland parks.
-We will also explore the Peninsula Crossing Trail, McCoy Park, the Columbia Children's Arboretum and the Whitaker Ponds Natural Area.
+We will also explore McCoy Park, the Columbia Children's Arboretum and the Whitaker Ponds Natural Area.
 You will gain lots of ideas for integrating native flora and fauna into your curriculum.

 Studying Portland's Trees

-Thursday-Friday, June 22-23, 2023
+Thursday-Friday, June 20-21, 2024

-Course Number SC403U or SC503U 2 Credits $235
+Course Number SC403U or SC503U 2 Credits $250

 There can be additional materials and entrance fees.
 Check with the instructor for specific details for this class.